anupa-aa/DeepLearning.AI-Courses/README.txt

 These courses are free on https://www.deeplearning.ai/courses/

-These courses were recommended to me by one of my brilliant lecturers Yangchen Pan (https://scholar.google.com/citations?user=4M4pOp4AAAAJ&hl=en) after taking his week long course in ML with Python (my notes to that course are also on my github repos page).
+These courses were recommended to me by one of my brilliant lecturer Yangchen Pan (https://scholar.google.com/citations?user=4M4pOp4AAAAJ&hl=en) after taking his week long course in ML with Python (my notes to that course are also on my github repos page).